lightning/bolts/08-transport.md

-       `rk` is the key to be used by the responder to decrypt the messages sent by the responder,
+       `rk` is the key to be used by the responder to decrypt the messages sent by the initiator,

-       and `sk` is the key to be used by the initiator to encrypt messages to the responder,
+       and `sk` is the key to be used by the responder to encrypt messages to the initiator,

      * This step generates the final encryption keys to be used for sending and receiving messages for the duration of the session.